scroll down

 facilitate police efforts to acquire evidence of criminal conduct against you.

-Your Boulder DUI lawyers understand that intrusions into your privacy for the exclusive purpose of gathering
+Your Longmont DUI lawyers understand that intrusions into your privacy for the exclusive purpose of gathering

 evidence of criminal activity against you have traditionally required, at the outset of the